-When writing in any academic venue, students are required to cite from where and whom they get their information.
-Citing helps you develop and synthesize the information that you have read by always paraphrasing, reordering and compiling academic information on the subject of your interest, all the while giving due credit to those that you have consulted.
+When writing, students are required to cite from where and whom they get their information.
+Citing helps you develop and synthesize the information that you have read by always compiling academic information on the subject of your interest, and giving due credit to those that you have consulted.
 There are many different style guides used to intellectually and honestly give fair credit; however, this campus uses the American Psychological Association's (APA) style.

 You are welcome to schedule an appointment with library staff to help you review your paper to ensure conformity.
 We also are here to help you with the research process and searching.
 Schedule an appointment with a librarian today.